LamphiUSC/599ProjectWork/Assignment3/ReadMe.txt

 VISUALIZATIONS:
 1) All 10 py scripts in aggregate_scripts
-The generate the TSV files corresponding to the 10 aggregate data we have decided to visualize using D3:
+Then generate the TSV files corresponding to the 10 aggregate data we have decided to visualize using D3:
 	a) duration_year_count
 	b) location_aggregation_cloud
 	c) meteors_rural_vs_urban_year_count